Thái Nguyên uprising: Background

-Sequence of events
+Evolution

-While imprisoned in Thai Nguyen, Quyen got to know that Can, one of the Vietnamese sergeants in the local garrison, had considerable experience operating in the Thai Nguyen area and had been plotting an uprising for years.
-Quyen convinced Can that if an uprising was sparked, reinforcements will arrive to support the rebellion.
+While imprisoned in Thái Nguyên, Ba Quyến got to know that Đội Cấn, one of the Vietnamese sergeants in the local garrison, had considerable experience operating in the Thai Nguyen area and had been plotting an uprising for years.

+Quyến convinced Cấn that if an uprising was sparked, reinforcements will arrive to support the rebellion.
 They aborted two plots to rebel in May and July 1917 for unclear reasons.
+After that, Trịnh Văn Cấn claimed to be the Grand Commander of Thái Nguyên Restoration Forces (Thái-nguyên Quang-phục-quân Đại-đô-đốc).

 For the third attempt, the plotters decided to strike after hearing rumours that some of them were to be transferred.
-On August 30, 1917, Vietnamese guards first assassinated M. Noel, the Brigade Commander.
-While Can asked roughly 150 guards assembled in the barracks to join in the rebellion, another group released 220 prisoners in the penitentiary.
-Can discussed and agreed with Quyen's strategy to hold the town until reinforcements arrive.
+On August 30, 1917, Vietnamese guards first assassinated M. Noël, the Brigade Commander.
+While Cấn asked roughly 150 guards assembled in the barracks to join in the rebellion, another group released 220 prisoners in the penitentiary.
+Cấn discussed and agreed with Quyến's strategy to hold the town until reinforcements arrive.
 The rebels then seized weapons from the provincial arsenal, smashed the communication equipment, plundered the provincial treasury, took up strategic positions in the town, established a fortified perimeter and executed French officials and local collaborators.

-On the second day, the rebels went out to the streets of Thai Nguyen and announced a proclamation appealing to the population to support a general uprising.
+On the second day, the rebels went out to the streets of Thái Nguyên and announced a proclamation appealing to the population to support a general uprising.
+They declared their national name to be the Đại Hùng Empire (Đại-Hùng Đế-quốc).
 An estimated 300 poor civilians joined roughly 200 ex-prisoners and 130 guards, and the rebels were divided into two battalions.

-For the next five days, the rebels defended Thai Nguyen against heavy French artillery attacks.
+For the next five days, the rebels defended Thái Nguyên against heavy French artillery attacks.
 Following a French bombing on September 4, the rebels retreated into the countryside after suffering heavy casualties amidst chaos.
-Quyen was found dead, apparently having been killed in action, while Can fled to the Tam Đảo Mountains with some rebels and eluded their pursuers.
-Months later, in January 1918, Can reportedly committed suicide to avoid capture.
-In French accounts, Can's buried corpse was found through an informant/defector named Si who claimed to have killed Can so as to be pardoned by the French.
+Quyến was found dead, apparently having been killed in action, while Cấn fled to the Tam Đảo Mountains with some rebels and eluded their pursuers.

+Months later, in January 1918, Cấn reportedly committed suicide to avoid capture.
+In French accounts, Cấn's buried corpse was found through an informant/defector named Si who claimed to have killed Can so as to be pardoned by the French.
 Bent on convincing the Vietnamese populace that revolt was futile, the French were meticulous in tracking down the rebel leaders and claimed only five men eluded "justice".